Aaryacode19/Python-Cheatsheet/README.md

 Therefore Parameters define what kind of data a function can accept, while arguments are the actual data passed to the function when called.
 This distinction allows functions to be versatile and reusable in Python programming.

-Certainly!
-Here's how you can format the README file to explain various ways to import modules in Python:

----

 ## Ways to Import Modules in Python